DanM854/DanM854/README.md

 # 👋 Hello there, I'm Daniel 📎

-## About me
+## About Me

-:books: CS and AI student at Sergio Arboleda University
+:books: CS and AI student at Sergio Arboleda University :colombia:

-:pencil: Learning Web Development and Data Science

-📍 Colombia. :colombia:

 🏆 My work: <u>*Link to page*</u>